How to get a Home Loan with Bad Credit

 Banks and lenders look favourably on applicants having a current “good” loan facility - preferably secured, like a secured car loan.
 This means that you have to make sure any such loans are in good shape, with no defaults or late payments.
 This shows the lender you prioritise loan commitments, so in their eyes, you’re less likely to default on a home loan.

-Try and steer clear of unsecured credit, however, as the lender will take this liability into account when deciding how much finance they can offer you.
+Try to steer clear of unsecured credit, however, as the lender will take this liability into account when deciding how much finance they can offer you.

 Need more advice?
 Call us.